-The Company has a dividend reinvestment plan which allows, at the participating common shareholder's option, for 100% of cash dividends to be reinvested in shares of the Company's common stock.
-As of December 31, 2022, and 2021, 629,415 and 660,733 shares were reserved and available for future issuance under the dividend reinvestment plan, respectively.
+The Company has a dividend reinvestment plan which allows, at the participating common shareholder's option, 100% of cash dividends to be reinvested in shares of the Company's common stock.
+As of December 31, 2023, and 2022, 601,650 and 629,415 shares were reserved and available for future issuance under the dividend reinvestment plan, respectively.